vm0303/Code-Flower/README.md

 # Code Flower
-An website that can help middle school and high school students the fundamental basics of computer programming, which can help be a learning tool for people who want to pursue Computer Science in the future.
+## By Team Blossom
+### Project Advisor: Jeremy Blum
+Codeflower is an educational learning program that helps students who want to pursue programming.
+Users will be able to take lessons from verified instructors on various programming related topics and challenge themselves with problems that are  toward their understanding of the subjects.